Revised: 13th November, 2004.

 - (3) those with refractory angina symptoms and nondiagnostic ECG changes.

-- (4) Patients with contraindications to thrombolysis usually are candidates
+- (4) Patients with contraindications to thrombolysis usually are candidates for primary PTCA.

 Those in need of emergency CABG: